aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 # CQA for primary keys Datalog Rewriter
 ## Introduction
-This is a python script that generates a Datalog program for the problem know in the litterature as CQA.
+This is a Python 3.X script that generates a Datalog program for the problem know in the litterature as CQA.
 By default, it takes as input a file containing a sjfBCQ query and writes the output program in a file named "output.txt", but the main.py file can be easily modified to change this behavior.
 ## References
 * \[1\] Jef Wijsen, Paraschos Koutris.
 Consistent query answering for primarykeys in datalog.
 2019.